pascalgutjahr/prompt_muons_wiki/source/docs/Data_MC_level4.rst

 Systematics
 -----------

+Detailed information about the systematics used for this analysis can be found :ref:`here <systematics_unfolding>`.

 Further plots with all 4 primary models can be found in the Google docs `here <https://drive.google.com/drive/u/1/folders/1DCiLb7GxM6WJzLVRHaaIL0W5t0gb3QTB?ths=true>`_.

 Bundle energy at entry